-With Libya in chaos and no clear government, people traffickers are almost unhindered in packing migrants into mostly unseaworthy craft aiming for Europe.
+In a state of civil war and with no clear government to police its borders, migrants can pass easily through Libya to its coast where people traffickers promise to get them into Europe.
 Migrants have been attempting to cross the Mediterranean in flimsy boats for many years but numbers are rising sharply,Read More›

 On 17th May the Sunday Herald (Scotland) ran an exclusive based on an authorised ‘report’ written by a junior submariner in which he claimed “Trident is an accident waiting to happen” and the story has since been picked up by media around the world.
 You can read the original piece in all its rambling glory here.